 2.7 Type of Research undertaken by the applicant in the proposal

-This should be classified as per the definitions of either ‘Fundamental Research’, ‘Industrial Research’ or ‘Experimental Development’ as per Section 1.3 of the National Rules for Participation.
+This should be classified as per the definitions of either ‘Industrial Research’ or ‘Experimental Development’ as per Section 1.3 of the National Rules for Participation.
 Please note that this needs to correspond to the activities you will be undertaking, which might not necessarily be the same research type for other partners in the consortium.
 A clear and thorough justification shall need to be provided.

 Choose an item.